 Phuket.com (this isn’t a sponsored post, I promise – I just really liked the site!) has a great section on dining in Phuket but to be honest I think you are just as well off going somewhere local.

 How to get to Phuket?

 Phuket is popular enough that it boats its own international airport.
 Flights leave daily to most major destinations.

-Lots of people stay in their resorts for the whole time and are able to get away with just walking to the beach and local restaurants / shops.
+Lots of people stay in their resorts for the whole time on trips to Phuket and just get away with walking to the beach and local restaurants / shops.
 For slightly longer distances tuk tuks are usually available (although going home a bit later after dinner one night we found ourselves nearly stranded!) or taxis are around in the major towns.
 Local busses can take you around the island if you are up for an adventure.
 If not, your resort or villa will undoubtedly be able to arrange a car and a driver to take you where you need to go for a fee.